 See, I don’t have one of the fancy cameras that a lot of bloggers have.

 I took this bad picture because I wanted you to see the stain all over my display.

 It won’t come off, been on there for months.

 But I love this camera because I have had it the longest since I started the blog.

 I have had this one for almost a year and a half.

 So as ugly as this guy is and as unprofessional as it looks, it takes the best pictures.

-Panera has good ones (the Frontega Chicken is my fave) and there is a local deli that makes amazing sandwiches just five minutes down the road.
+Panera has good ones (the Frontega Chicken is my favorite) and there is a local deli that makes really good sandwiches just five minutes down the road.

 Best.
 Decision.
 Ever.